pictureknight/compressed_visuals/README.md

 3. Press "SHIFT + ENTER" to run the notebook

-4. An empty text field will appear, paste your text into it, and press ENTER
+4. An empty text field will appear, paste your metadata into it, and press ENTER

 5. Wait a few seconds and you will find on the left panel a file ending with .png, right-click then download